TsangLab/Annotators/README.md

   -- in java projects: do not forget to set System property ```gate.home``` to your gate installation directory, and to make ```gate.jar``` and all libraries under ```gate/lib``` directory available on your classpath environment variable. (integration examples to be found [here](http://gate.ac.uk/wiki/code-repository/))

+Please consult the lib .jar files for their respective licenses.